Canon and Nikon are the two titans of the photographic industry, battling a rivalry over who makes the best cameras for more than seventy years.

 While these two behemoths of the camera world have been neck-and-neck for decades, right now Canon has the advantage, having released what is arguably the most advanced and powerful mirrorless camera ever produced.

-You might not be about to drop almost five thousand dollars on an EOS R5, but the technology that is in any manufacturer’s flagship models has a tendency to trickle down even to entry-level cameras.
+You might not be about to drop almost five thousand dollars on a Canon EOS R5, but the technology that is in any manufacturer’s flagship models has a tendency to trickle down even to entry-level cameras.

-This is a list of general features that might convince you that Canon is the better choice as an investment in the long term.
+This is a list of general features that might convince you that Canon cameras are the better choice as an investment in the long term.

 Canon’s Dual Pixel Autofocus (also known as DPAF) is remarkable, offering fast, smooth autofocus that rarely gets confused.